viamrobotics/docs/docs/manage/configuration.md

 Regardless of the mode you choose, Viam stores the configuration file in [JSON (JavaScript Object Notation)](https://en.wikipedia.org/wiki/JSON).

 {{< alert title="Simultaneous config edits" color="caution" >}}
-If you edit a config while someone else edits the same config, the person who saves last will overwrite any other changes.
+If you edit a config while someone else edits the same config, the person who saves last will overwrite any prior changes that aren't reflected in the new config.

 Before editing a config, we recommend you refresh the page to ensure you have all the latest changes.
 {{< /alert >}}